Jieun Chai, Ed. Therapist, M.A. Ed., Associate Member, AET

 After graduating from Stanford University with a Bachelor’s degree in Asian American Studies, as well as a Master's degree in Educational Research, I taught 3rd and 4th grade at an independent school in Los Gatos for seven years while earning my teaching credential through CALStateTEACH.

 I loved working as a classroom teacher, yet I began to notice individual students in the classroom who were struggling to do well in their academics, despite being intelligent and showing great potential.
 I observed students who couldn't read or spell at grade level, couldn’t focus in the classroom setting, or just lacked confidence in their ability as learners.
-One such student in my class ended up receiving help from an educational therapist, and the progress she made as a reader and learner was amazing to me.
+One such student in my class ended up receiving help from an educational therapist, and the progress she made as a reader and learner was amazing.
 I wanted to be that person who unlocked the door to her mind, and determined then that I would pursue the field of educational therapy.
 After staying home for a number of years to take care of my children, and living abroad for a couple of years in London, I settled into the role of a resource teacher at an independent school in Los Altos, CA for five years.
-In 2017, I earned my Certificate of Educational Therapy from the University of California Santa Cruz and became an active member of the national Association of Educational Therapists (AET) and the International Dyslexia Association (IDA).
+During that time, I earned my Certificate of Educational Therapy and became an active member of the national Association of Educational Therapists (AET) and the International Dyslexia Association (IDA).
+I am also trained in the Wilson Reading System, and am working towards earning my certification.

 As I start off my private practice in 2020 during a tumultuous time in the world due to Covid19, I feel more of an urgency to help those students who need extra support with their academics.
-My favorite part of this line of work is witnessing students getting some much-needed relief when something finally "clicks" for them, and the lightbulb turns on.
+My favorite part of this line of work is witnessing students getting some much-needed relief when something finally "clicks" for them in any area of academics, especially in reading.
 They gain confidence in realizing that they are not "stupid;" they just needed someone to teach them in a different way.

-When I am not working with students, I love watching movies, trying out a foreign language in a foreign country, and spending time with my husband and two kids.
+When I am not working with students, I love watching Korean dramas, traveling and experiencing different cultures, and spending time with my husband, two kids, and dog.

 What is Educational Therapy?